Montgomery, Alabama: Crime

+According to the Uniform Crime Report statistics compiled by the Federal Bureau of Investigation (FBI) in 2022, there were 522 violent crimes and 2,636 property crimes per 100,000 residents.
+Of these, the violent crimes consisted of 18 murders, 9 forcible rapes, 141 robberies and 354 aggravated assaults, while 562 burglaries, 1,773 larceny-thefts, 301 motor vehicle thefts and 0 acts of arson defined the property offenses.

+According to the city, there were 75 homicides in 2023.

 Montgomery's violent crime rates compare unfavorably to other large cities in the state.
 In 2009, Montgomery's crime rates were favorable compared to other large Alabamian cities such as Huntsville, Mobile, and Birmingham.
 However, crime rose in the 2010s and early 2020s, leading to a record high of over 320 shooting victims and over 77 homicide victims in 2021.
 In 2022 Montgomery's violent crime rate was 514 per 100,000, earning only a crime score rating of 9/100.
 For property crimes, Montgomery's average is similar to Alabama's other large cities, but higher than the overall state and national averages.

 Recreation

 Montgomery has more than 1,600 acres of parkland, which are maintained and operated by the City of Montgomery Parks and Recreation Department.
 The department also operates 24 community centers, a skate park, two golf courses (Lagoon Park and Gateway Park), Cramton Bowl Stadium and Multiplex, two tennis centers (Lagoon Park and O'Conner), 65 playgrounds, 90 baseball/softball fields, 24 soccer fields including the Emory Folmar Soccer Facility, and one riverboat.
-An environmental park is under construction along West Fairview Avenue close to Interstate 65.